kenhkan/morrison/README.md

 A software engineer who just wants to get stuff done and doesn't want to worry about maintenance.
 Managed service in the cloud is the best thing since sliced bread.

+### Paul

+A veteran engineer who is interested in applying Flow-Based Programming to advance modern-day computing.

 ## Component specification